usnistgov/FederalProfile-8259A/_8259-Control/protection.md

 **Manufacturer:**

-- Provide documentation to IoT device users describing how to wipe/delete data from the IoT device.
+- Provide documentation to IoT device customers describing how to wipe/delete data from the IoT device.
-- Provide information to IoT device users describing how to protect device data from being accidentally modified.
+- Provide information to IoT device customers describing how to protect device data from being accidentally modified.

 **Agency:**

 - Implement policies and procedures establishing the requirements for:
   - Securely handling IoT devices to prevent loss, theft and damage.
-  - Physical access security to the device.
+  - Physical access security to IoT devices.
-  - Allowing for removable storage devices to be inserted into the device.
+  - Allowing for removable storage devices to be inserted into IoT devices.
-  - Securely retaining IoT devices, and associated systems, after they are no longer used, along with associated retention time requirements.
+  - Securely retaining IoT devices, and associated systems, after they are no longer used, along with documentation detailing the associated retention time requirements.
   - Securely retaining IoT device data within the associated information systems, and data output from the IoT device, in accordance with applicable Federal laws, Executive Orders, directives, policies, regulations, standards, and operational requirements.
-  - Appropriately marking or labeling device hardware to support distribution, handling, or dissemination of the devices throughout the organization.
+  - Appropriately marking or labeling device hardware to support distribution, handling, or dissemination of IoT devices throughout the organization.
-- Implement policies and procedures for secure disposal of IoT device hardware, software and data following expiration of the established retention period.
+- Implement policies and procedures for secure disposal of IoT device hardware, software and data following expiration of the established retention periods.
 - Provide training to those responsible for IoT device retention and disposal.
 - Perform periodic audits for the IoT device retention and disposal policies and procedures.